Azathothep/neon/README.md

 - Entities, components and systems
 - Parent-child relationships
-- Entities and component activation / desactivation
+- Entities and component activation / deactivation
-- Entity copies
-- Fully customizable Component queries
+- Fully customizable component Queries
 - Systems ordering
-- Hooks for specitic entity and component events
+- Targetted event system

-You can find an implementation of neon in the monogame-based engine [neongine](https://github.com/Azathothep/neongine)!
+You can find an implementation of neon in the monogame-based [neongine](https://github.com/Azathothep/neongine)!

 ## Getting started